mitchconquer/capstone/docs/implementation_plans.md

     }
     ```

+    * **Unique identifier note for <item />'s:** only thet title and description are required so must use title if no guid or link are present as unique identifier.
     * All data is nested under the unique identitifier for that feedSource (the <channel><link></channel><link>)
       * Feed items is an array that's stored under the feed_items key
   * storeUpdatedFeedSource now looks like: